umdenes100/ENES100ArduinoLibrary/README.md

 ## Download and Installation

-To use this library, download the contents from [this Github repository](https://github.com/umdenes100/Enes100ArduinoLibrary) by going to the green **Clone or Download** menu and clicking **Download ZIP**.
-(There is no need to unzip the file.)
-Open the Arduino IDE and install the library by going to **Sketch > Include Library > Add .ZIP Library** and selecting the downloaded file.
+To download this library, click on the blue **Download** button on the right.
+Make sure the file is unzipped and move it to the arduino libraries folder (Documents->Arduino->libraries).
 You must have Arduino IDE version 1.5.0 or above.
 The most current version of Arduino IDE can be downloaded from the [Arduino website](https://www.arduino.cc/en/Main/Software).

 **If you have an older version of the library on your computer, you _must_ delete it before adding a newer version.** Failure to do this may cause file conflicts and it is not guaranteed that the library will work properly.